emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 #### Node 7 removed from CI testing matrix

-According to the [Node.js support policy](https://github.com/ember-cli/ember-cli/blob/master/docs/node-support.md) of the Ember CLI project, Node 7 is removed from the testing matrix.
+According to the [Node support policy](https://github.com/ember-cli/ember-cli/blob/master/docs/node-support.md) of the Ember CLI project, Node 7 is removed from the testing matrix.
 If you are developing an application using Ember CLI, it is recommended that you upgrade your Node to one of the [active LTS](https://github.com/nodejs/Release) versions to guarantee security updates.